-M3MSat is poised to make a significant contribution to marine domain awareness for the Canadian government and industry.
-With its small beginning in a nanosatellite, the technology that will make M3MSat possible is ready for intensive spacecraft level testing in preparation for flight.
-Several years of hard work and dedication by the skilled staff at SFL and COM DEV will come to a culmination when M3MSat is launched in early 2013.
+With its small beginning in a nanosatellite, the advanced AIS technology utilized by M3MSat is poised to make a significant contribution to marine domain awareness for the Canadian government and industry.
+Several years of hard work and dedication by the skilled staff at SFL and COM DEV will come to a culmination when M3MSat is launched at the end of 2013.
 The AIM multi-mission bus will be demonstrated on-orbit and prove to be a versatile platform for a host of new and challenging missions planned for the near future.